prskr/goveal/README.md

 Furthermore goveal supports configuration hot reloading i.e. you can play around with different themes and the rendered theme will be changed whenever you hit the save button!

 See also an example at [`./examples/goveal.yaml`](./examples/goveal.yaml).

+### Custom CSS

+To add custom CSS as theme overrides use a config file and add the `stylesheets` property.
+It takes a list of relative (mandatory!) paths to CSS files that are included automatacally after the page was loaded so that they really overload everything added by Reveal and plugins.

+the sample configuration file [`./examples/goveal.yaml`](./examples/goveal.yaml) also contains a sample how to add custom CSS.